People

 Britta worked in my lab in summer 2018 to study effects of land use history on behavioral variation in red-backed salamanders, and she continued as aresearch assistant to help create a model of forest cover change in New England since the early 1970s using Landsat data.
 In 2019 she was a summer research student in southern New Mexico studying how grassland restoration in the Chihuahuan Desert affects the behavior of banner-tailed kangaroo rats.

-Grace worked with Prof. David Droney and me in summer 2017 to study effects of land use history on behavioral variation in red-backed salamanders.
-She completed an honors thesis on the relationship between water balance and movement personalities in red-backed salamanders.
-Grace is currently a research technician at the Cornell University Agricultural Experiment Station.
+Percy worked with Prof. David Droney and me in summer 2017 to study effects of land use history on behavioral variation in red-backed salamanders.
+Percy completed an honors thesis on the relationship between water balance and movement personalities in red-backed salamanders, then went on to complete an MS in wildlife management in the USGS Cooperative Wildlife Unit at University of Arkansas.
+Currently Percy is a PhD student in Forestry and Environmental Conservation at Clemson University.

 Penelope worked with me in summer 2018 in New Mexico to study biodiversity responses to grassland restoration in the Chihuahuan Desert.
-Penelope is starting an M.S. degree in wildlife ecology at the University of Wisconsin in fall 2020.
+Penelope completed an M.S. degree in wildlife ecology at the University of Wisconsin.

 Banan examined differences in post-attack antipredator behavior between color morphs of red-backed salamanders in summer 2016 and published a paper on her work in Amphbia-Reptilia.
 She completed an honors thesis on effects of forest fragmentation on genetic population structure and color polymorphism in red-backed salamanders.
-Banan is currently in medical school at Penn State.
+Banan earned an MD at Penn State and is currently a resident in surgery at University of Arizona.

-Michael completed an independent study in Fall 2017 on social and economic factors that affect prevalence of chlamydia in the Midwestern U.S. Michael is currently in medical school at SUNY Upstate.
+Michael completed an independent study in Fall 2017 on social and economic factors that affect prevalence of chlamydia in the Midwestern U.S. Michael earned an MD at SUNY Upstate and is a resident at University of Washington.

 Katie conducted a lab experiment in summer 2016 to examine how stress differentially affects movement decisions in red-backed salamanders with different movement personalities.